Wuhan Coronavirus Timeline Fast Facts - KTVZ

 Timeline

-December 31, 2019 – Cases of pneumonia detected in Wuhan, China, are first reported to the World Health Organization.
+December 31, 2019 – Cases of pneumonia detected in Wuhan, China, are first reported to the WHO.
 During this reported period, the virus is unknown.
 The cases occur between December 12 and December 29, according to Wuhan Municipal Health.

 January 1, 2020 – Chinese health authorities close the Huanan Seafood Wholesale Market after it is discovered that wild animals sold there may be the source of the virus.